Gangway (film): Critical reception

+Kine Weekly wrote: "Spectacular musical comedy with a gangster theme, built liberally on box-office lines.
+There are two distinct locales.
+English and American, and the latter is possibly the brighter, but so good is the story and team work that the choice is not sufficiently apparent to disturb seriously the entertainment's equilibrium.
+Jessie Matthews is at her brightest and best in the lead while the supporting cast is cunningly reinforced by the great fooling of Nat Pendleton and Alastair Sim.
+As for the trimmings, the staging is lavish the songs tuneful and the culminating rough-house burlesque brilliant."

+The Daily Film Renter wrote: "This latest Jessie Matthews confection is a light-hearted piece of entertainment, garnished with Lerner-Goodhart-Hoffman tunes that are obviously set to travel the popular rounds."

-In a contemporary review, The Monthly Film Bulletin wrote, "There is less, and less elaborate, singing and dancing than in previous Jessie Matthews' films, but the slight story is amusingly developed, the dialogue is good, Jessie Matthews herself gives a very good light comedy performance and the film as a whole scores on its comedy, and on its burlesque of American gangsters rather than on its music.
+The Monthly Film Bulletin wrote, "There is less, and less elaborate, singing and dancing than in previous Jessie Matthews' films, but the slight story is amusingly developed, the dialogue is good, Jessie Matthews herself gives a very good light comedy performance and the film as a whole scores on its comedy, and on its burlesque of American gangsters rather than on its music.
 Nat Pendleton and Noel Maddison are good as the tough gangsters and Alistair Sim as a very secret detective walks away with the picture in the few short scenes in which he appears.
 Barry Mackay gives a pleasing light performance and keeps the romance in the right key".

 Writing for Night and Day in 1937, Graham Greene gave the film a mixed review, complaining of the "pitiably amateurish direct[ion]" and the writing as "hardly distinguished".
 Greene praised the acting of Sim, but concluded that "the best one can say of Gangway is that it is better than [Hale's] previous picture".
-More recently, the BFI Screenonline wrote, "it is one of the more enjoyable Matthews vehicles and is fast moving enough to please most audiences."